Dr Paul Gilmour

 - LRPS, ARPS, ACFTech, ACFS, CFE, AFHEA, FHEA.

 - Beneficial ownership transparency.

 - Tax havens and secrecy jurisdictions, and offshore finance.

 - Money laundering and tax evasion.

-- Financial regulation.
+- Financial technology and regulation.

 - Non-fungible tokens (NFTs) and cryptocurrencies.